-- Alert emergency search and rescue crews or anyone within shouting distance of your location. - If a telephone is available, attempt to call extension 4911 (University Police) and report your location. - If a window is accessible, place an article of clothing or other signal in the window to alert rescuers to your location.
-Whistle, shout, use any object at hand to pound on a wall or door to make noise at regular intervals to alert rescuers to your location. - Stay low, near the floor.
-During a fire the air nearest the floor will contain the least smoke, contaminants, and heat - If you are injured, tend to your wounds. - Remember, the first priority during any emergency is life safety.
+- Alert emergency search and rescue crews or anyone within shouting distance of your location. - If a telephone is available, attempt to call University Police at extension 4911 (or 508-626-4911 from a cell phone) and report your location.

+- If a window is accessible, place an article

+of clothing or other signal in the window

+to alert rescuers to your location.

+Whistle, shout, use any object at hand to

+pound on a wall or door to make noise at

+regular intervals to alert rescuers to your

+location.

+- Stay low, near the floor.
+During a fire the air nearest the floor will contain the least smoke, contaminants, and heat.

+- If you are injured, tend to your wounds.

+- Remember, the first priority during any emergency is life safety.
 Help is on the way.